 Rating the NEWL Integrated Speaking and Writing Tasks

-Beginning in 2019, all 4 test sections of NEWL will take place within ACTesting.
+Beginning in 2019, all four test sections of NEWL will take place within ACTesting.
 NEWL will assess proficiency in reading, listening, speaking, and writing as always, with no changes in the format of the listening and reading sections.
 The writing and speaking sections, however, will be based on an integrated task model, the same model used in the Russian written integrated tasks in the Prototype-AP Russian Examination prior to 2015.

-Our trained raters will use the criteria in the rubric to determine a holistic ratingfor all 4 responses to the integrated tasks (IT) in each skill (writing, speaking).
+Our trained raters will use the criteria in the rubric to determine a holistic rating for all four responses to the integrated tasks (IT) in each skill (writing, speaking).
 The raters will listen or read the examinee’s responses, and ask themselves questions like: Did the examinee adequately perform the task?
 How does the examinee’s lexical control relate to the criteria for each level?
 How does the examinee’s grammatical accuracy correspond to the criteria?
 Were the examinee’s responses relatively simple, like lists, or did they contain connected discourse?
 Would the examinee’s responses be easily comprehensible to a native speaker unused to dealing with non-native learners?